Installation ↑ Back to top

 - Publish to save.

-Each time you click Add Product, a new set of bundled product options becomes available.
+Each time you add a product, a new set of bundled product options becomes available.
 These options allow you to change parameters specific to the added item, such as pricing & shipping options, minimum and maximum quantities and more.

 Pricing ↑ Back to top

-The Bundle type can be used in a wide range of bundling/kitting applications with diverse pricing requirements, as it allows you to define a static price for the entire bundle and/or add the individual prices of bundled products to a base bundle price.
+The Bundle type can be used in a wide range of bundling/kitting applications with diverse pricing requirements, as it allows you to define a static base price for the entire bundle, and/or to add the individual price of each bundled product to this base price.

 In the cart, a bundle is displayed as a parent line item – named after the product bundle itself – followed by a child line item for each bundled product.
-Bundled products are grouped by the bundle and bundled product quantities are kept in sync with the quantity of their parent.
-This separation, which extends to orders, makes it possible to assign a static price to the bundle, and/or to tally the individual prices of bundled products.
+Child/bundled items are grouped by their parent/container item and bundled product quantities are kept in sync with the quantity of their parent.
+This approach makes it possible to define a static base price for the entire bundle, and/or to add the individual prices of bundled products to this base price.

 To assign a static price to a bundle:

-- Go to WooCommerce > Products and select the bundle you wish to edit.
+- Go to Products > All Products and select the bundle you wish to edit.

 - Select the General tab in the left menu.